jpjp2328/Weather-dashboard/README.md

 - Utilizing Third party Api's in order to obtain weather information (https://openweathermap.org/)
 - Created an account in order to obtain an API key (4b362f22b60aa97a19cd2ca3d70f0ef6)

+## HTML
+- Created HTML file including a Header, side bar (search and history) and an information container (hidden using display:none)
+- Used bootstrap for styling and formatting
+- Included link to bootstrap, Jquery/moments (for dates) and script